Get the latest Jalview desktop application:

 Installing on OSX

-We recommend you install the jalview desktop via a signed OSX disk image: Install Jalview + Java or Install Jalview only.
+We recommend you install the jalview desktop via the signed OSX disk images: Install Jalview + Java or Install Jalview only (Works on Sierra if you download Java separately).
 It is also possible to launch Jalview on OSX via Web Start, but you will first need to either modify your GateKeeper security settings (see the FAQ entry), or open a Terminal and enter:

 This works because webstart launches from the commandline appear to bypass the GateKeeper security warning about "unknown developers".